 18. When basement flooding occurs, you must dry it out immediately or basement mold will occur.
 This requires powerful fans and dehumidifiers.
 Lifting up carpeting and cutting holes in drywall might be necessary to properly dry and prevent mold growth.
 The longer you wait, the more costly the mold removal and mold remediation project will be.

 19. Mold in basements can also be caused by cracks in the home’s foundation.
 Cracks should be filled immediately or else you risk a much costlier problem in the future.

 20. Homeowners should check their basements regularly for water spots, and air it out to reduce the chnce of basement mold growth.

-22. Window well covers are useful for preventing rain water to come through basement windows, but they also impede ventilation.
+22. Window well covers are useful for preventing rain water from entering into basement windows, but they also impede ventilation.
 Make sure your window wells have a ventilation vents or take the covers off occasionally to air out your basement

 Attic Mold and Crawl Space Mold

 23. Be sure to have proper insulation and ventilation in your attic.
 Attic mold problems are difficult and expensive to fix.
 If you have attic mold, you should consider discarding the attic insulation because mold spores will have likely settled on.

 24. Most attic mold problems we see are not caused by roof leaks but by attic (soffit) vents being improperly covered by insulation.
 Without proper ventilation, moisture gets trapped in your attic and leads to mold growth.

 25. Check on your attic at least once every three months so you can catch any problems early before they get to be too big and expensive.